mouhamed-ali/maven-packaging/spring-properties-locations/readme.md

 # Description

-in this example we will show you how you can override your spring boot application without changing anything in your code.
+in this example we will show you how you can override your spring boot application properties without changing anything in your code.

 ## Overview